darkreader/darkreader/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 <!--
-Please add by `Browser:` your current browser AND version.
+Please add by `Browser:` also your version of the browser.
 If you don't know how to get your browser/darkreader version please search it up online.
 -->
 **System Information:**